 Modification: Omit the lateral hop and just perform the dumbbell swing.

-5. 2 Bear Crawl Back Rows + 2 Table Top Tricep Dips
+2 Bear Crawl Back Rows And 2 Tricep Dips

 Targets: Arms, back (lats), triceps, shoulders (deltoids), chest (pecs), quads and core.

-How to do a Bear Crawl Back Row + Table Top Tricep Dip:
+How To Do A Bear Crawl Back Row And Tricep Dip

 Start in a table top position on all fours with shoulders stacked over wrists on dumbbells and hips stacked over knees.

-Engage your core and tuck your toes under to hoover your knees off the ground; this is bear crawl position.
+Engage your core and tuck your toes under to hover your knees off the ground in a bear crawl position.

 From bear crawl, alternate pulling each dumbbell towards your ribcage to perform the dumbbell back rows.

-Then, keep the dumbbells planted on the mat as you perform 2 tricep dips.
-Bending your elbows back towards your thighs.
+Then, keep the dumbbells planted on the mat as you perform two tricep dips by bending your elbows back towards your thighs.